UK Edition. Click here for US version.

 Osmach 100 micrograms/h transdermal patch

-This medicine has been prescribed for you only.
+• This medicine has been prescribed for you (or your child) only.
 Do not pass it on to others.
-It may harm them, even if
+It may harm them, even

-- If you get any side effects, talk to your doctor or pharmacist.
-This includes any possible side effects
+• If you get side effects talk to your doctor. pharmacist or nurse.
+This includes any possible side effects not listed in

 What is in this leaflet: